James Crawford Biggs

-James Crawford Biggs (August 29, 1872 – January 30, 1960) was an American lawyer and politician, born in Oxford, North Carolina to William and Elizabeth Arlington (Cooper) Biggs.
+James Crawford Biggs (August 29, 1872 – January 30, 1960) was an American lawyer and politician, born in Oxford, North Carolina, to William and Elizabeth Arlington (née Cooper) Biggs.

 Education

-Biggs was a student at the Horner Military School in Oxford from 1883-1887 before attending the University of North Carolina at Chapel Hill.
+Biggs was a student at the Horner Military School in Oxford from 1883 to 1887 before attending the University of North Carolina at Chapel Hill.
 He was an end on North Carolina's first great football team in 1892.
 Biggs graduated summa cum laude from the University of North Carolina (UNC) in 1893 with a bachelor's degree in philosophy.
 He was a member of Zeta Psi fraternity as well as the scholastic honors fraternity, Phi Beta Kappa.
-Biggs studied law at University of North Carolina Law School from 1893–1894 and was admitted to the North Carolina bar in 1894.
+Biggs studied law at University of North Carolina Law School from 1893 to 1894 and was admitted to the North Carolina bar in 1894.
 He began a law practice in his hometown of Oxford, while teaching simultaneously as a professor at UNC (1898–1900) and Trinity Law School (1911–1912), in Durham, NC.
-From 1894-1898, Biggs also served as an adjutant in the North Carolina state guard.
+From 1894 to 1898, Biggs also served as an adjutant in the North Carolina state guard.